 The battery itself is also interesting: Hyundai is not using ‘classic’ lithium-ion cells with liquid electrolyte, but lithium-polymer batteries.
 The polymer-based electrolyte is solid to gel-like, depending on the design.
 Hyundai has not gone into more detail here, but it should be a gel-like electrolyte, as solid electrolyte films usually only achieve sufficient ion conductivity at an operating temperature of around 60 degrees, which is an impractical limitation in a car.
 One of the advantages is that the cells can be flatter, and a solid housing is not necessarily required.
 This means that the energy density of the ready-to-install pack can be increased.

-What remains to be seen, however, is with which charging offer Hyundai will accompany the Ioniq 5 in Europe.
+However, what remains to be seen is with which charging offer Hyundai will accompany the Ioniq 5 in Europe.
 At the presentation, Hyundai Motor Europe said that charging with Ionity will be possible via the DCS-operated charging service ‘Charge My Hyundai’.
-That being said, Hyundai Motor Germany has not introduced Charge My Hyundai, as there is already an existing charging cooperation with EnBW in Germany.
+That being said, Hyundai Motor Germany has not introduced Charge My Hyundai, as there is already existing charging cooperation with EnBW in Germany.
 EnBW famously removed the Ionity charging points from its charging service after the price increase at the beginning of 2020.

-As to the electric cars design, the Ioniq 5 has adopted many design features of the 2019 concept car.
+As to the electric cars design, the Ioniq 5 has adopted the 2019 concept car’s many design features.
 The angular body is likely to polarise.
 Hyundai design chief Luc Donckerwolke made it clear that in times of “excited surfaces”, the aim was to achieve a particularly calm design with clear lines.
-This appears to be a one-off design, since the Ioniq 5 will not be a blueprint for other electric Hyundais.
+This appears to be a one-off design since the Ioniq 5 will not be a blueprint for other electric Hyundais.
 European design chief Thomas Bürkle added that they wanted to give each vehicle its own character and not offer the same design in different sizes.

 The visually suggested radiator grille between the headlights is a closed sensor area.
 The Ioniq 5 is said to get the most advanced version of ‘Highway Driving Assist’, supposedly enabling safe lane changes on the motorway.

-In addition to a classic metal roof, the Ioniq 5 will likely be available with two options, since both a panoramic glass roof and a solar roof were shown at the presentation.
+In addition to a classic metal roof, the Ioniq 5 will likely be available with two options since both a panoramic glass roof and a solar roof were shown at the presentation.
 The integrated solar cells can directly charge the battery.
-In tests in southern Europe, they are said to have generated electricity for five to six kilometres of range per day, which is why Hyundai gives a figure of up to 2,000 kilometres per year.
+In southern Europe tests, they are said to have generated electricity for five to six kilometres of range per day, which is why Hyundai gives a figure of up to 2,000 kilometres per year.
 In Germany, it will probably be somewhat less due to the weather on an annual average.

-What we still don’t know, is exactly what the offers for the roof options will look like in each region.
+We still don’t know exactly what the offers for the roof options will look like in each region.
 At Hyundai, the respective national companies can select the equipment lines and options themselves.
 This means, for example, it is up to Hyundai Motor Germany whether the glass or solar roof is linked to certain equipment or a specific engine version, or whether it can be ordered freely as an individual option for each version in Germany.
-As a rule, the national companies try to bundle the most popular equipment in order to simplify production and logistics.
+As a rule, the national companies try to bundle the most popular equipment to simplify production and logistics.

 Modern technology and interior to compete with the top of the class

-The front seats are called ‘Zero Gravity’ seats by Hyundai and are supposed to flexibly movable into a particularly comfortable position during charging breaks.
-Another striking feature of the seats is the relatively thin backrest, which is supposed to increase legroom for rear-seat passengers.
-The rear seat itself can be moved by up to 20 centimetres depending on whether more leg room or luggage compartment volume is desired.
+Hyundai’s front seats are called ‘Zero Gravity’ seats and are supposed to flexibly movable into a particularly comfortable position during charging breaks.
+Another striking feature of the seats is the relatively thin backrest, which is supposed to increase rear-seat passengers’ legroom.
+The rear seat itself can be moved by up to 20 centimetres depending on whether more legroom or luggage compartment volume is desired.

 With a wheelbase of exactly three metres, the Ioniq 5 is on a par with some luxury-class saloons and should offer ample interior space.
-The overall length of the vehicle is 4.63 metres, and the front and rear overhangs are extremely short.
+The vehicle’s overall length is 4.63 metres, and the front and rear overhangs are extremely short.

 In its standard configuration, the luggage compartment holds 540 litres; when the rear seat backrests are folded down (a 60:40 ratio is possible), the load volume increases to up to 1,600 litres.
 This puts the Ioniq 5 exactly on a par with the VW ID.4, which can hold between 543 and 1,575 litres.
 At 4.58 metres, however, VW’s e-SUV is slightly shorter.
 Unlike the ID.4, the Ioniq 5 has a frunk under the front bonnet where the charging cable can be stored, for example.

 As already described at the presentation of the E-GMP in December, the platform has what is called a Vehicle2Load function.
 The bidirectional Integrated Charging Control Unit replaces the conventional AC on-board charger.
 This means that another electric car, for example, can be charged via the Ioniq 5’s charging port (which, incidentally, is located at the rear right).
-Using an adapter that is plugged into the charging port, it should also be possible to supply 220-volt devices with up to 3.6 kW.
-This will be useful for trades people with electric tools, but also an electric barbecue for camping or picnics.
+Using an adapter plugged into the charging port, it should also be possible to supply 220-volt devices up to 3.6 kW.
+This will be useful for tradespeople with electric tools and an electric barbecue for camping or picnics.
 A 220-volt socket is also installed in the interior under the rear seat.